jkorb/mytalks/README.md

 Bibliographies are not copyrightable (luckily).

-The rest, of the project is under the MIT license.
+The rest, is under the MIT license.